kaditya123/Polyp_Segmentation_LiCGNet/README.md

 ```

-*⚠️ This work is not directly recommended for clinical deployments until significant approvals and validations.*
+*⚠️ This work is currently under review at a IEEE Conference*